lyosha85/amazon_competitor_monitor/README.md

 * Seperate the snapshot collection and serving into seperate services.
 * Run jobs in batches
 * Error handling for asins that have been removed
+* Registration & authentication
+* Show a list of snapshots

 ## Requirements